Milan Papyrus

 The Milan Papyrus is a papyrus roll inscribed in Alexandria in the late 3rd or early 2nd century BC during the rule of the Ptolemaic dynasty.
+It contains examples of Greek poetry by Posidippus of Pella (c.
+270 BC).
 It is currently held by the University of Milan (inventory no. 1295 R), and it is also known in scholarship under its label P.Mil.Vogl.
 VIII 309.

 History

 Originally discovered by anonymous tomb raiders as part of a mummy wrapping, it was purchased in the papyrus "grey market" in Europe in 1992 by the University of Milan.

-As the earliest surviving example of a Greek poetry book as well as the largest addition to the corpus of classical Greek poetry in many years, the tale of the discovery made The New York Times and National Geographic.
+As the earliest surviving example of a Greek poetry book as well as the largest addition to the corpus of classical Greek poetry in many years, the story of its discovery was covered by The New York Times and National Geographic.

 Labelled the "Milan Papyrus," it was published in a scholarly edition in 2001, edited by Guido Bastianini, Claudio Gallazzi, and Colin Austin, with contributions by other scholars.
-The edition included the complete transcription of the recto of the papyrus, with extensive commentary, and high-quality facsimiles of the whole roll.
+The edition included the complete transcription of the recto of the papyrus, with commentary and high-quality facsimiles of the whole roll.

 In 2002, Austin and Bastianini published a comprehensive, smaller edition, Posidippi Pellaei quae supersunt omnia, "all the surviving works of Posidippus of Pella", including the epigrams of the papyrus, the epigrams known through Tzetzes and other epigrams transmitted by the Palatine Anthology, with Italian and English translations.
-This has been considered the authoritative edition of Posidippus' works ever since.

-Scholars have rushed to mine this new trove of highly conscious literary productions at the most sophisticated level that were created in a major center of Hellenistic culture.

-After a "standing-room only" discussion at the American Philological Association annual meeting in January 2001, a seminar on the Milan Papyrus was held at Harvard's Center for Hellenic Studies in April 2002, and international conferences were held at Milan, Florence and Cincinnati, in November 2002.
+Scholars have been eager to examine this new literary source, created in a major center of Hellenistic culture.
+Academic discussion on the roll includes a "standing-room only" discussion at the American Philological Association annual meeting in January 2001, a seminar on the Milan Papyrus at Harvard's Center for Hellenic Studies in April 2002, and international conferences at Milan, Florence and Cincinnati, in November 2002.

-Scholarly work on the Milan Papyrus, on Posidippus, who is now revealed in a broader range of subjects, and on the Alexandrian literary epigram in general, was invigorated by the discovery and proceeds apace.
+In 2007, Harvard University reported that scholarly work on the Milan Papyrus, on Posidippus, and on the Alexandrian literary epigram in general, was invigorated by the discovery.